Combining Context Awareness and Planning to Learn Behavior Trees from Demonstration: Proposed Method

 \subsection{Behavior Tree synthesis}

 The BT is synthesised using the planner proposed in~\cite{colledanchise_towards_2019}, leveraging the idea of backchaining.
 Note that unlike~\cite{colledanchise_towards_2019}, we run the planner in a simulator, as we don't want the robot to stop it's execution to re-plan in case of unmet post-conditions, and because it is preferable to have the full tree available before running it on a real robot.
-The simulator used for the planner could generate random events that have impacts on what is expanded.
+For this reason, the simulator used for the planner is set to cause the BT leaves to fail once, thus triggering the planner to expand the BT.
 In this, there is a trade-off to make between the tree size and the reactivity to unforeseen events when running on the physical environment.
-In this paper, the planner was run without random events.

 Furthermore, we propose to give each action a cost.
 The cost could for example be execution time or any arbitrary ranking.
 If there are multiple actions that can achieve the same post-condition, only the one with lowest cost is added to the tree.
 If the goal is to have the gripper open, this avoids using the action \textsc{Place} instead of the more appropriate \textsc{SetGripper}($open$).